-The disputed domain name wholly incorporates the Complainant's trademark, written in a misspelled way.
+The disputed domain name wholly incorporates the Complainant's trademarks, written in combination with a generic word.
 The disputed domain name is therefore confusingly similar to the Complainant's trademark.

-The Respondent was not authorised to include the Complainant's trademark in the disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
+The Respondent was not authorised to include the Complainant's trademarks in the disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
 The Respondent is not using the disputed domain name in connection with a bona fide offering of goods or services, or a legitimate non-commercial or fair use.

-The Respondent registered and/or renewed the disputed domain name with full knowledge of the Complainant's reputable trademark.
-His use of the disputed domain name is in bad faith as there is no conceivable use of the disputed domain name that could amount to a legitimate use.
+The Respondent registered the disputed domain name with full knowledge of the Complainant's reputable trademark.
+His use of the disputed domain name is in bad faith, as there is no conceivable use of the disputed domain name that could amount to a legitimate use.